 Momo trading requires a lot of volume and a quick increase in stock price.
-Before buying in, we have to identify if the trend is just beginning or about to end.
+Before buying in, we must identify if the trend is beginning or about to end.
 This information is very valuable for our strategy.
 How is this different from FOMO?

 The main difference between FOMO (Fear Of Missing Out) and Momo is the research done.
 FOMO requires absolutely no research.
 Investors don’t want to be left out of an interesting investing opportunity.

-While Momo is guided by trends and some strategies, FOMO is guided by human emotions.
+While trends and some strategies guide Momo, FOMO is guided by human emotions.
 An online herd mentality helps with this a lot.
-We see other online traders making a profit and we enter the game to replicate the result.
-Oftentimes, one FOMO trade will trigger another, regardless of the outcome of the first.
+We see other online traders making a profit, and we enter the game to replicate the result.
+One FOMO trade will often trigger another, regardless of the outcome of the first.
 A lack of patience, anxiety, and envy motivate these trades.

 FOMO traders will enter the game after Momo traders.
-My word of advice would be to look at put options for stock that reached crazy valuation territory.
-Doing the opposite of the herd, at the correct time, can also lead to success.
+I advise looking at options for stocks that have reached crazy valuation territory.
+Doing the opposite of the herd at the correct time can also lead to success.

-Let’s look at a few examples over the last few years when traders bought a stock because of Momo or FOMO.
+Let’s look at a few examples over the last few years of traders buying a stock because of Momo or FOMO.

 This is a perfect example of FOMO.
 The stock rose because of all the speculation and hype involving the cannabis world.
 Companies in the same market did not see similar growth.
-Traders saw Tilray’s value rise week after week and were eager to join the club.
+Traders saw Tilray’s value rise weekly and were eager to join the club.
 There wasn’t any reason for that stock to hit a market cap of $26B.

 Can we repeat the last section but with psychedelics instead of cannabis?
 MindMed’s plan is simple.
-Why get addicted to Big Pharma’s overpriced pills when we have something that can cure your vices almost naturally and without causing more addictions.
+Why get addicted to Big Pharma’s overpriced pills when we have something that can cure your vices almost naturally and without causing more addictions?
 At some point, investors were calling MindMed the Tesla of mushroom stocks.
-It was supposed to be the market leader, the first-mover and so many things.
+It was supposed to be the market leader, the first-mover, and many other things.
 Many Momo traders joined the hype and were rewarded until June 2021.

 Unfortunately, the idea has been thrown around for decades already.
 A few companies decided to take action.
 All their stock prices jumped.
 The industry had a lot of momentum.
 However, the FDA and Big Pharma don’t go out without a battle.
-The process of getting these ‘’alternative” cures on the market is painfully long.
+Getting these ‘’alternative” cures on the market is painfully long.
 Expect this industry to rebound any time now.
-They are working on a lot of good things that can actually change the world around us.
+They are working on many good things that can change the world around us.

-You’ve heard it before, so I won’t get into too much detail.
+You’ve heard it before so that I won’t get into too much detail.
 GME was a battle of everyday investors vs institutional know-it-alls.